 It’s super easy to create a blog in Squarespace, so no excuses.
 Just start writing!

 The more blogs you write the more opportunity you have to rank for keywords.

 Here’s the low-down on targeting keywords with your blogs (or with any page).
 There are 3 factors to keyword research...

-For the overachievers: Take the keywords you found in Step 2 and sort them by search volume.
+For the overachievers: Take the keywords you found in Step 2 (of this entire blog) and sort them by search volume.

 Google a couple of relevant, frequently searched keywords from your list and examine the search engine results page (SERP).

 Write a blog that targets keywords whose SERP contains weak brands.
-If you downloaded MozBar in step 2, activate MozBar and look for the SERP with low DA (domain authority).
+If you downloaded MozBar in step 2, activate it and find a keyword who's SERP has low DAs (domain authorities).
 Those searches will be less competitive and easier to rank for!